-The co-ordinators in each local authority have the important role of making sure that the authorities can provide complete and accurate data in respect of the 2019 performance indicators.
+The data co-ordinators in each local authority have the important role of making sure that the authorities can provide complete and accurate data in respect of the 2021 performance indicators.
 The co-ordinators have responsibility for this, along with a range of staff working in various sections that have the task of collecting data throughout the year.

 It is very important that local authorities can verify at all stages the data that they submit.
-This means that local authorities must be in a position to show how data was gathered, how any calculations were made and thus how final results were arrived at.
-Local authorities should keep records of all data gathering, for example in spreadsheet format, as NOAC may need to seek these records if areas of inconsistency or lack of clarity come to light in its consideration of the final report.
+This means that local authorities must be in a position to show how data was gathered, how calculations were made, and thus, how results were arrived at.
+Local authorities should keep records of all data gathering for quality checking and validation purposes, for example in spreadsheet format, as NOAC may need to seek these records if areas of inconsistency or lack of clarity come to light in its consideration of the final report.